 Duration and Revocation Clauses

-By including these essential elements, you can create a robust Business Lasting Power of Attorney that protects your business interests and ensures continuity.
+By including these essential elements and taking the time to think through the practical realities of your business, you can create a robust Business Lasting Power of Attorney that genuinely protects your interests and ensures continuity.

 How to Set Up a Business Lasting Power of Attorney